PA 510, 520, 530, and 540 – Principles of PA Practice I, II, III, and IV:

 The clinical phase of the program is 12 months in length and students must complete seven required and one elective six-week clinical rotation.
 The required clinical rotations are:

 - Internal Medicine

-Students return to campus the last two days of each rotation cycle for End of Rotation Meetings.
+Students return to campus the last Thursday and Friday of each rotation cycle for End of Rotation Meetings.
 These meetings consist of end of rotation examinations and other professional activities.

 Note: Students are also required to complete appropriate logging and evaluation forms as delineated in each syllabus and complete written assignments as assigned.
-Finally, clinical phase students will take a program‐administered PACKRAT examination approximately 3 months before graduation.
+Finally, clinical phase students take a program‐administered PACKRAT examination prior to graduation.
 This examination is an indicator of knowledge strengths and weaknesses, and better assists the student in preparation for the Physician Assistant National Certifying Examination (PANCE).
-Students are also required to successfully pass a comprehensive written examination of the program’s design, as well as an Objective Standardized Clinical Experience (OSCE) or other practical examination, prior to graduation in order to successfully complete the program.
+Students are also required to successfully pass a comprehensive written examination of the program’s design, as well as perform a complete physical examination and an Objective Standardized Clinical Experience (OSCE) or other practical examination, approximately 3 months prior to graduation in order to successfully complete the program.

 PA 614, 615 – Capstone Projects I and II: